submariner-io/submariner-website/src/content/operations/usage/_index.en.md

 The Broker facilitates the exchange of metadata information between the connected clusters, enabling them to discover one another.
 The Broker consists of a set of Custom Resource Definitions (CRDs) only; there are no Pods or Services deployed with it.

-You can use this command to validate that the Broker namespace has been created in the Broker cluster:
+This command validates that the Broker namespace has been created in the Broker cluster:

 ```bash
 $ kubectl config use-context cluster1